 Preparation of holding pipettes

 Set one pulled capillary prepared in step 11.1 to a microforge.
-Place the capillary over the glass ball on the filament and lower the capillary to make contact with the glass ball while heating the filament.
+Place the capillary over the glass bead on the filament and lower the capillary to make a contact with the glass bead while heating the filament.

-Break the capillary by detaching from the glass ball such that its outer diameter is 60–100 µm.
+Break the capillary by turning off the heating and detaching from the glass bead such that its outer diameter is 60–100 µm.

-Position the capillary tip vertically opposite the glass ball of the filament.
+Position the capillary tip horizontally to face the glass bead on the filament.

-Heat the filament to allow the inner diameter of the capillary tip to melt to a diameter of 12–20 µm.
+Heat the filament to allow the inner diameter of the capillary tip to melt to a diameter of 10–20 µm.

-Move the capillary so that the glass ball positions at a point ~1 mm from the capillary tip without contact.
+Move the capillary so that the glass bead positions at a point ~1 mm from the capillary tip without contact.
 Heat the filament to allow the capillary to bend at a 20° angle.
 Dismount the capillary, termed a holding pipette, from the microforge.

 NOTE: To measure the size of the capillary, an eyepiece reticle is preferably installed in the microforge.